 Since going natural in July 2009, I’ve had a love/hate relationship with my hair.
 Well, that’s not exactly true.
-I don’t hate my hair; I was frustrated learning what worked best for it.
+I don’t hate my hair; I was frustrated by learning what worked best for it.
 Despite my hair growing into a thick, beautiful mass of curls, it remained at the same length for a couple of years.

 Naturally, the first step to healthy natural hair is to make sure you’re eating well and staying hydrated.
-I drink, on average, 80 ounces of water a day and I eat a balanced diet that includes proteins, fresh veggies and fruit.
+I drink, on average, 80 ounces of water a day and I eat a balanced diet that includes proteins, fresh veggies, and fruit.
 I also take a daily multi-vitamin and biotin.

 You Gotta Maintain

 Also, a t-shirt towel will keep your hair moist for far longer.
-I’ve delayed styling my hair for up to an hour while having my hair wrapped in a t-shirt towel and my hair was still damp.
-T-shirt towels also reduce frizz and I find myself spend less time detangling because the fabric doesn’t disrupt the hair cuticle.
+I’ve delayed styling my hair for up to an hour while having my hair wrapped in a t-shirt towel, and my hair was still damp.
+T-shirt towels also reduce frizz, and I find myself spend less time detangling because the fabric doesn’t disrupt the hair cuticle.
 On Amazon, you can find several towels made out of t-shirt material or repurpose an old t-shirt for a DIY option.

 Protection Is The Priority

 If it’s a mid-week touch-up, I use a leave-in conditioner from Shea Moisture’s Jamaican Black Castor Oil line.
 I then part my hair into four sections and comb the product through to my ends.
 Working one at a time, I split the section into three equal parts.
-From there, I split each part into two for a twist or three for a braid.
+From there, I divide each piece into two for a twist or three for a braid.

 The Thirst Is Real

+After that, I wear my hair in a large puff until it’s time to rewash it, which is usually every two weeks.
 Now that I’ve shown you the way that I achieve, big, beautiful natural hair, go forth and prosper! #hairgoals!